Linuxury/Arch-Linux/README.md

 ### A. What to do before running the Arch-install script.

-> Let's assume you have your ISO downloaded and loaded on your PC/Laptop, ready for installation.
+> Let's assume you have downloaded and loaded it into your PC/Laptop, ready for installation.

-Let's start by making some changes to `pacman.conf`, you will need to use a text editor, you could use `nano` or `vim`.
+Let's start by making some changes to `pacman.conf`.
+You will need to use a text editor; you could use `nano` or `vim`.
 For this guide, we will use `nano`.
 Add the following command to start:

 ```javascript
 sudo nano /etc/pacman.conf
 ```

-> We are only looking for 2 changes on this file.
-Find **# Misc options** in that area we are `uncommenting` `Color` by removing `#` and look a few lines below for `ParallelDownloads` and change the number 5 to how many parallel downloads you are enabling.
-It's recommended to be 1to1 to your CPU cores for best performance
+> We are only looking for a few changes in this file.
+Find **# Misc options** in that area we are `uncommenting` `Color` and `VerbosePkgLists` by removing `#` and look a few lines below for `ParallelDownloads` and change the number 5 to how many parallel downloads you are enabling.
+It's recommended to be 1to1 to your CPU cores for best performance.
+Also, add to the last line of that group `ILoveCandy`.

 ```javascript
 # Misc options